Mongolian Roads-What to Expect

 Okay, so I was thinking about this for a while.
 After having spent some time in Mongolia as an ex-pat and done a fair bit of travelling now around the country I want to talk a little about Mongolian roads, and this post may surprise you with what I am about to say.
 If you are planning a trip in Mongolia, whether driving yourself or going on a planned tour with a guide, stick around so you know what to expect!

-Mongolian Roads:
+Mongolian Roads

 To begin I need to dispel some misconceptions; Mongolians don’t actually just travel on horses and camels from place to place but actually use cars (Toyota Pruis are the modern horse).
 I know it sounds funny saying that but I have actually met more than one person who has asked me this which always makes me laugh and realise how little many people actually know about Mongolia.